-Ancient Romans and Greeks used it to heighten emotion at festivals, games and religious ceremonies.
+Ancient Romans and Greeks used them to heighten emotion at festivals, games and religious ceremonies.
 Byzantine and Arabic organs, highly valued at court, were elaborately decorated and sometimes made entirely of gold.
-Not surprisingly, this elegant and most complex of instruments was a favorite gift of kings throughout history.
+Not surprisingly, these elegant and complex instruments were favorite gifts of kings throughout history.

 The pinnacle of organ craftsmanship, the “golden age” of organ building and organ music, was reached in Europe between 1600 and 1750.
 Three centuries later, the legacy of these fine instruments continues to elevate the spirit, whether in church or in the concert hall.